anquanscan/sec-tools/README.md

 [FACEUP](https://github.com/PatrickBMaloney/FACEUP): 🏆 BrickHack 2019 Best AR/VR Hack: An android app for the Vuzix Blade smart glasses that recognizes faces and displays information about the person to the user.
 [crabbed.github.io](https://github.com/crabbed/crabbed.github.io): Ever been rejected on bug bounty?
 Well send me your reports to give them a second chance.
 This includes, but is not limited to - XSS, SQL Injection, Code Execution, Deface, Login Bypass and much more.
 [BCrypt-BruteForce](https://github.com/reinforchu/BCrypt-BruteForce): BCrypt Brute-Force attack / BCrypt crack
 [param-ninja](https://github.com/urchinsec/param-ninja): An automated penetration testing tool , that automates web vulnerabilities testing upon a given URL with an endpoint parameter
+[cryptz](https://github.com/iinc0gnit0/cryptz): :lock: [ Multi Encryption / Decryption ] :unlock: